WasatchPhotonics/Wasatch.NET/README-API.md

     - only relevant in host-to-device
 - Length (int)
     - size of the buffer to send (pre-filled with nulls) or expect to receive
+    - this should probably be considered required for DEVICE\_TO\_HOST, although ACQUIRE\_CCD is an exception
 - ReadBack (int)
     - how many bytes the host should read back from the device following a device-to-host transfer, if different from Length